Polkas/cat2cat/README.md

   mappings = list(trans = trans, direction = "backward")
 )

-## with informative features it might be usefull to run ml algorithm - currently only knn or rf (randomForest)
+## with informative features it might be usefull to run ml algorithm
+## currently only knn, lda or rf (randomForest),  a few methods could be specified at once
 ## where probability will be assessed as fraction of closest points.
 occup_2 = cat2cat(
   data = list(old = occup_old, new = occup_new, cat_var = "code", time_var = "year"),